-The Chinatown Navigation Center and shelter is an integrated homeless services program located in the heart of Salinas that is a combination of a 24 x 7 shelter for approximately 16 men and women and a shower and restroom facility for others living on the street in the Chinatown area.
-Services provided onsite includes case management, daily feeding, shelter housing and housing navigation assistance to continue to move our sheltered guests toward permanent housing.
+The Chinatown Navigation Center/Sprung Shelter is an integrated homeless services program located in the heart of Salinas that is a combination of a 24 x 7 shelter for approximately 40 men and women and a shower and restroom facility for others living on the street in the Chinatown area.
+Services provided onsite includes case management, daily feeding, shelter housing, and housing navigation assistance to continue to move our sheltered guests toward permanent housing.

 Community Homeless Solutions in partnership with the City of Salinas manages what has been coined the “Navigation Center” in Chinatown, a new shelter location that will house individuals plagued by homelessness.

 Chinatown Navigation Center provides showers and restrooms to Chinatown homeless living on the streets in tents and autos.
 This service entitled 40-50 people each day to access services that most people take for granted each day – a warm shower and restrooms instead of curbs.